mili-b24/vibration-blog/_posts/2025-04-06-vib-based-blog.md

 featureset = [featuresX featuresY]
 ```

 ## Week 8 Update

 After the normalization, the combined features was put into a table and converted into an array for dimensionality reduction purposes.
 Namely; PCA and CCA reduction techniques have been applied with the following MATLAB code depicted below for visualizations of the results.
+The correlation graph was also plotted to show the relationship between the true class and predicted class of the 30 features

 ```matlab